Automotive history

 The first Miura, strutting its stuff at the 1966 Geneva auto show.
 (Gamma-Rapho via Getty Images)

 The Miura that Lamborghini revealed at the 1966 Geneva auto show was chassis number 0502, which was sprayed Rosso (later known as Arancio).
 At Turin, a Miura appeared in Bianco.
 Further show cars wore Argentino Indianapolis and Giallo Sole.
 At the 1967 Geneva show, a Miura appeared again in Argentino Indianapolis and, later that year, in Giallo Verde.
-This was exactly the sequence of colours revealed as Gebhard painstakingly removed layer after layer.
+Gebhard asserts that this was exactly the sequence of colours revealed as he painstakingly removed layer after layer.
 All lay beneath the Rosso hue in which the car was sold to first owner Riva.

 Lamborghni Miura art car at Concorso d’Eleganza Varignana 1705 18

-Gebhard’s detective work presents compelling evidence that his is the very first show car, even though its chassis plaque number is not the same.
+Gebhard’s detective work does present compelling evidence that his may well be the prototype show car, even though its chassis plaque number is not the same.
 “It was so easy to replace and put any number they wanted on [the car],” he says.
+Hagerty has not been able to independently verify Gebhard’s assertion.

 You may also like